 Emotions are misleading — some can also pollute our brains.
-In a pioneering leap, the Dalai Lama fused a lofty task with top Western psychologists.
+Then, in a pioneering leap, the Dalai Lama fused a lofty task with top Western psychologists.
 He planned to set religion aside.
 The primary aim?
 He tries to help make us more self-conscious, caring.
 If we can learn to handle our (destructive) feelings, we can maintain balance and inner-peace.

 “Anyone who may rage you becomes your master. “—Epictetus.